LeHuman/P2P-File-Sharing/docs/Manual.md

 - `q` or `quit` or `exit`
   - Stop the interactive console, this will close the client

-To stop the server, simply close the terminal or press `Ctrl + C`

 Remember, to add or remove files for sharing.
 Simply delete or add them to your folder that you initially created for the client.

 ## Overall Example

 This example will demonstrate following the procedures for a *simple* local case.

+### Topology

+Because this is a simple example, it will only use two super-peers and two leaf-nodes, layed out as such

+\includegraphics[width=\textwidth]{TestConfigSimple.png}

+The config file for this is included.

 ### Initial setup

-Here I have layed everything out onto one screen, simply take note of what everything is.
-Note that your terminal may be separate windows instead of just one.

-\includegraphics[width=\textwidth]{TestInital.png}
+Here we can see where the directories are, relative to the client program.

+\includegraphics[width=\textwidth]{foldersetup.png}

 \newpage

-Here we can also see the file contents for my test file.

-\includegraphics[width=\textwidth]{TestFileCont0.png}

-And before that we can see where the directories are relative to the program.
+And here we can see the files in each directory

-\includegraphics[width=\textwidth]{TestdirLoc.png}
+\includegraphics[width=\textwidth]{filesetup.png}

 And just as a tip, you can shift right click on Windows in the same directory as the program to more easily open a terminal.